 Fold first the sink counter top, then the fridge, then the stove counter, and finally the floor beneath the refrigerator before folding the whole card in half and smoothing down the creases.

-Carefully align the kitchen card on top of the support so that the middle crease line (thin green line on either side of the kitchen) comes right up against the middle crease line of the support.
+Carefully align the kitchen card on top of the support so that the middle crease line comes right up against the middle crease line of the support.
 Press it down flat to glue the sheets together.

 Separate the kitchen wall from the support wall and put a small amount of glue behind the kitchen wall.
 Press if down flat on the support wall, then open and close your card to make sure the kitchen and support are aligned and glued properly (if not, quickly pull them apart before the glue dries and try again).